MGTheTrain/usd-experiments/README.md

 - Install a C++ compiler on your operating system.
 For example, on Ubuntu Linux use `sudo apt install -y build-essential` to install the `gcc` and `g++` compilers; on Windows, the `cl.exe` compiler is included with the [Visual Studio IDE](https://visualstudio.microsoft.com/vs/); and on macOS, `clang` and `clang++` compilers are system binaries
 - Add git submodules: `git subdmodule update --init`

-### Generating usda or usdc files from glTF files
+### Generating USDA or USDC files from glTF files

 To generate USD files from glTF files, you can either [download the pre-built OpenUSD libraries and tools](https://developer.nvidia.com/usd#section-getting-started) to use the `usdcat` CLI tool or build the project from GitHub.
 On macOS 12.0 (Monterey) and later, the pre-built OpenUSD CLI tools, including `usdcat`, should already be installed.
-The [data folder](data) can be utilized for storing usda or usdc files.
+The [data folder](data) can be utilized for storing USDA or USDC files.
 Example usage os `usdcat`:

 ```sh
 usdcat <path to gltf file> -o <path to usd file>